cloudfoundry-incubator/kubo-deployment/README.md

 ## Setup IAAS

-You will need to setup your IAAS before proceeding to installing BOSH.
-Check [here for instructions on how to setup GCP](https://github.com/cloudfoundry-incubator/bosh-google-cpi-release/tree/master/docs/bosh#configure-your-google-cloud-platform-environment) and [here for all other IAASes](https://bosh.io/docs/init.html).
-Please only follow the steps to pave your IAAS.
+For GCP: Check [here](https://github.com/cloudfoundry-incubator/bosh-google-cpi-release/tree/master/docs/bosh#configure-your-google-cloud-platform-environment) for instructions on how to setup GCP.
+Follow the steps included in the "Deploying Infrastructure" section to pave your GCP environment and to deploy a bastion VM using the provided Terraform script.

+For other IAAS: Please follow the steps [here](https://bosh.io/docs/init.html) for all other IAASes.

 ## Setup BOSH configuration files